 What is a WordPress Theme?

 A WordPress theme is a collection of files that controls the styling of a website or blog.
-If you change themes, the overall design your site will display differently in a browser.
+If you change themes, the overall design of your site will display differently.

 Every new WordPress installation comes with a default theme installed and activated.
-WordPress “ships” a new annual default theme every year, the current default theme is Twenty Sixteen.
+WordPress “ships” a new annual default theme every year.

 - In the left-hand menu click on Appearance → Themes.
 This takes you to the Manage Themes screen where you can see all installed themes.

 Sounds simple, doesn’t it?
-But … which theme should you choose?
+But with over 7,000 free themes available, which theme should you choose?

 5 Tips for Choosing a WordPress Theme